-paragraphs

-Statutory Board Financial Reporting Standard 2 Inventories
+Paragraphs

 OBJECTIVE 1

-SCOPE 2-5
+SCOPE 2

-DEFINITIONS 6-8
+DEFINITIONS 6

-MEASUREMENT OF INVENTORIES 9-33
+MEASUREMENT OF INVENTORIES 9

-Cost of Inventories 10-22
+Cost of inventories 10

-Costs of Purchase 11
+Costs of purchase 11

-Costs of Conversion 12-14
+Costs of conversion 12

-Other Costs 15-18
+Other costs 15

-Cost of Inventories of a Service Provider 19
+Cost of inventories of a service provider 19

-Cost of Agricultural Produce Harvested from Biological Assets 20
+Cost of agricultural produce harvested from biological assets 20

-Techniques for the Measurement of Cost 21-22
+Techniques for the measurement of cost 21

-Cost Formulas 23-27
+Cost formulas 23

-Net Realisable Value 28-33
+Net realisable value 28

-RECOGNITION AS AN EXPENSE 34-35
+RECOGNITION AS AN EXPENSE 34

-DISCLOSURE 36-39
+DISCLOSURE 36

 EFFECTIVE DATE 40

-APPENDIY:

 Statutory Board Financial Reporting Standard 2 Inventories (SB-FRS 2) is set out in paragraphs 1-42 and the Appendix.
 All the paragraphs have equal authority.
-SB-FRS 2 should be read in the context of its objective, the Preface to Statutory Board Financial Reporting Standards and the Framework for the Preparation and Presentation of Financial Statements.
+SB-FRS 2 should be read in the context of its objective, the Preface to Financial Reporting Standards and the Conceptual Framework for Financial Reporting.
 SB-FRS 8 Accounting Policies, Changes in Accounting Estimates and Errors provides a basis for selecting and applying accounting policies in the absence of explicit guidance.